Category Archives: Server

 Global Backup Job

-A Datacenter level backup job was set up to run daily at 1 am for all VMs and containers as follows (this was later replaced with Proxmox Backup Server backups as explained here):
+A Datacenter-level backup job was set up to run daily at 1 am for all VMs and containers as follows (this was later replaced with Proxmox Backup Server backups as explained here):

 Proxmox Backup Job